 Sarah married Nicholas Kelley sometime in 1846 prior to leaving with the Mormon Battalion.
 In a colorful widow's pension deposition, a story described how Nicholas was married previously and left his first wife before marrying Sarah.
+The first wife declared if anyone got the widow's pension, it should be her.
 Military rosters indicate Nicholas was added by Lt Smith on August 30, 1846 as a late enlister when Smith noted that two men were equipped with supplies from Fort Leavenworth.
-Nephew of Jefferson Hunt, Nicholas and Sarah and two children likely arrived late with the large Hunt entourage about August 7.
+Nephew of Jefferson Hunt, Nicholas and Sarah and two children likely arrived about August 7 with his brother Milton who was responsible for the large Hunt entourage.